dheurtev/dheurtev/devops.md

 # My Picks for DevOps

-Tools i have used or consider using
+Tools and technologies i am using, have used or consider using

 ## Collaborate - Application lifecycle management - Code Repository - Registry - Artefact Management ##
 - [Gihub](https://github.com/)